Quantum interference and coherence in one-dimensional disordered and localized quantum walk: Conclusion

 \section{Conclusion}

-DTQW which spreads quadratically faster in position space result in localizaiton in presence of disorder in the evolution operator or due to topological effect.
+QW which spreads quadratically faster in position space result in localization due to disorder in the evolution operator or due to topological effect.
 Interference during evolution plays a significant role both, for wide spread of wave packet in position space and for localization.
-Using the measure of interference we showed that for localised states, the interference is minimum when the localization is strong.
-In case of strong topological localisation we get maximum localization at the initial position and the amount of interference was observed to be zero.
-The probability distribution in position space is directly proportional to amount of interference at each position of HQW, SQW and TQW.
-For a topological QW, except for maximum localization (probability one at origin) probability will still serve as an indicator of measure of interference.
-We have also shown that the measure of the interference in coin Hilbert space alone can serve as an indicator of localization in position space and this will be very resourceful in localization studies.
+By quantifying the interference, we showed that for localized states, the walker's particle nature is higher compared to the walker of homogeneous walk and in strong localization we get frequent alternative constructive and destructive interference and it is more clear from the coherence in the coin space which quantifies the wave nature of the walker.
+Major contribution comes from the coherence in the coin Hilbert space of QW, which quantifies the wave nature and hence the interference in the time.
+In topological QW, we get maximum localization at the initial position.
+In this case, the coherence in position space near the point of localization is observed to be zero, which in case gives maximum which-way information and hence the walker is mostly present at initial position and due to alternative maxima and minima of coherence in coin space the walker interferes in the neighbouring site of initial state.

-Amount of interference in coin Hilbert space shows constructive and destructive pattern with respect to time for localized system which contributes to the decrease in amount of interference in the position Hilbert space for increases in the localisation in the system.
-From the correlated coherence measure (and entanglement) and coherence measure (interference) shows that maximally coherent state does not implies maximum interference in the system.
-Therefore, quantum dynamics with control over interference in dynamics and interference measure can be used as a strong resource in simulating the dynamics of a quantum system.
+We have also shown that the coherence in coin and position Hilbert space, quantifies the wave and particle nature of the walker, respectively, and can serve as an indicator of localization in position space and this will be very resourceful in localization studies.
+The coherence in coin Hilbert space shows maxima and minima at alternative step for localized system.
+This contributes to the constructive and destructive interference near the point of localization and which contributes to the decrease in the spread of probability distribution in the position Hilbert space.